The following sections are about the tab widgets as you find them in 3D Mode, although most are also available as cards

 VIBES Demo TA1p1: EPS Free-free – Full VP (V1)

 This project title is shown as the title for your DIRAC file on the home screen and is used as default value for any exports.
 Moreover, the fields are exported as dataset parameters in the MATLAB MAT-file export, which is tremendously useful when used in conjunction with the VIBES Toolbox for MATLAB.

-The last tab has the Virtual Point Quality widget.
+The last tab has the Virtual Point Transformation widget.
 This can be used to assess and optimize the placement of sensors and excitation points for the purpose of Virtual Point FRF measurement.
-See 4.6 Virtual Point Quality for detailed instruction.
+See 4.6 Virtual Point Transformation for detailed instructions.

 In List Mode, all widgets become docked cards.
 The Item Overview of the 3D Mode is not available here, but instead, a larger panel is shown with tabular overviews of all entities.